 - Cook’s note: The batter and compote can be prepared up to 1 day ahead and refrigerated.
 Bring to room temperature before proceeding with the recipe.

 - Step 3: To make the crêpes – Heat the crêpe pan to medium-high heat (there is no need to butter the pan again as you already melted the butter in it).
 When the pan is hot, stir the batter with the ladle, lift the pan off the heat and pour some batter in the pan, just enough to cover the entire surface in a thin layer, rotating the pan at the same time so the batter spreads evenly.
 Return the pan to the heat.
 When the surface of the crêpe has dried up and the edge looks golden and starts to curl up (about 1 to 2 minutes) gently flip the crêpe with a spatula.
 Cook only for 15 to 20 seconds, until golden dots appear.
 Transfer to a plate, and top with a piece of wax paper (this will prevent the crêpes from sticking together).
 Continue making the crêpes until no batter is left.
 The batter should make eight to ten 10″ crêpes.

 - Step 4: To serve – Fold each crêpe into quarters in the shape of a triangle and place 2 crêpes slightly overlapping in the center of each plate.
 Top with the strawberry compote.
 Sprinkle with a little powdered sugar and garnish with a mint leaf.
 Serve immediately while the crêpes are still warm.

 - Cook’s note: Although crêpes are best eaten right after they are made, they can be prepared up to 4 hours ahead and kept at room temperature.
-Loosely cover with plastic wrap once they have cooled.
-The crêpes cannot be re-heated.
+Loosely cover with plastic wrap once they’ve cooled.